zooniverse/alice/README.md

 - `yarn install` to install package dependencies
 - `yarn test` to run all tests within the repo
 - `yarn storybook` to open a [Storybook](https://storybook.js.org) viewer at `http://localhost:6006` to view components in isolation
-- `yarn start` to open a staging version of the site at `http://localhost:3000`
+- `yarn start` to open a staging version of the site at `http://localhost:3000` (may need to set up `local.zooniverse.org:3000` to login, [instructions](https://stackoverflow.com/c/zooniverse/questions/109))

 **Docker**
 - `docker-compose up` to run the development app at `http://localhost:3000` and start storybook at `http://localhost:6006`